zachary-tarantinowoolson-sp/nerm_go_cli/README.md

     - using a settings file to link workflow name to workflow ID (readability)
 - [ ] Input error checking (number of profile type, env, etc is within range)
 - [ ] Job status table for mass proifle change / impot
-- [ ] Add limit, profile type and forcebacked to pull_profiles